daniel-le18/SecretSanta/README.md

 # Secret Santa
 A website built with Flask framework where you can trade and exchange gifts during the holidays.

+# Functions
+- Register user, login, reset password
+- Shuffle and query the database to bring out the random Santa
+- Posting thanks to Santa
+- Working contact mail using Flask-Mail

 # License
 [MIT](https://choosealicense.com/licenses/mit/)